Arawak: Lokono

 In the 21st century, about 10,000 Lokono live primarily in Guyana, with smaller numbers present in Venezuela, Suriname, and French Guiana.
 Despite colonization, the Lokono population is growing.

 In addition, attempts to save the Lokono language, classified as critically-endangered, have been undertaken.
-An assessment published by Language Documentation and Conservation in 2015 determined the number of ethnic speakers who are fluent in the language had declined to approximately five percent of the known population.
+An assessment published by Language Documentation and Conservation in 2015 determined the number of Lokono speakers who are fluent in the language had declined to approximately five percent of the known population.

 Taíno

-The Spaniards who arrived in the Bahamas, Cuba, Hispaniola (today Haiti and the Dominican Republic), and the Virgin Islands in 1492, and later in Puerto Rico in 1493, first met the Indigenous peoples now known as the Taíno, and then the Kalinago and other groups.
+The Spaniards who arrived in the Bahamas, Cuba, Hispaniola (today Haiti and the Dominican Republic), and the Virgin Islands in 1492, and later in Puerto Rico in 1493, first met the Indigenous peoples now commonly referred to as the Taíno, and then the Kalinago and other groups.
 Some of these groups—most notably the Kalinago—were able to survive despite warfare, disease and slavery brought by the Europeans.
 Others survived in isolated communities with escaped and free Black people, called Maroons.
 Many of the explorers and early colonists also raped Indigenous women they came across, resulting in children who were considered mestizo.
-Some of these mestizo groups retained Indigenous culture and customs over many generations, especially among rural communities such as the jíbaro.
+Some of these mestizo groups retained aspects of Indigenous culture and customs over many generations, especially among rural communities such as the jíbaro.

-In time, the number of recorded Taíno was greatly diminished through forced labor, disease and warfare, but also through changes to how Indio groups were recorded in the Spanish Caribbean.
+In time, the number of recorded Indigenous Antilleans was greatly diminished through forced labor, disease and warfare, but also through changes to how Indio groups were recorded in the Spanish Caribbean.
 For example, the 1787 census in Puerto Rico lists 2,300 "pure" Indios in the population, but on the next census, in 1802, not a single Indio is listed.
 This created the enduring belief that the Taíno people went extinct, also known as the paper genocide.
 The paper genocide and the myth of extinction spread throughout colonial empires, Taíno people still continued to practice their culture and teachings passing it down from generation to generation.
 Much of this was done in secret or disguised through Catholicism in fear for their survival and of discrimination.